AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ---
-title: Admin Console Overview
+title: Admin Console overview
 description: How Adobe customers can use the Adobe Admin Console to manage licenses, users, storage, packages, settings, and organizational access across their enterprise.
 feature-set: Experience Cloud Services
 solution: Admin Console
 feature: Admin Console
 ---

-# Adobe Admin Console Overview
+# Adobe Admin Console overview

 Applies to enterprise & teams.

 The Adobe Admin Console is a central location for managing the Adobe entitlements across your organization.
-You can use it to manage your licenses, users, payments, and more using the Adobe Admin Console.[Sign in to the Admin Console](https://adminconsole.adobe.com/?promoid=12B9DRDF&mv=other).
+You can use it to manage your licenses, users, payments, and more using the Adobe Admin Console.[Sign in to the Admin Console](https://adminconsole.adobe.com).
 Review the video below to learn more about navigating the Adobe Admin Console.

 [!Video](https://helpx.adobe.com/enterprise/using/admin-console.html)

-## Overview

 Each tab on the Admin Console enables you to perform various tasks.
+Select the titles below to know more.

 - [Overview](#overview): View a summary of the licenses purchased and quick actions to set up your organization.